equinix-labs/terraform-equinix-fabric-connection-gcp/examples/network-edge-device-connection/README.md

 # Network Edge Device Connection Example

-This example demonstrates usage of the Equinix Connection module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to Google Cloud Interconnect.
+This example demonstrates usage of the Equinix Connection GCP module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to Google Cloud Interconnect.
 It will:

-- Use 'default' VPC
+- Use 'default' VPC.
-- Use the `project` specified in provider
+- Use the `project` specified in provider.
-- Create a Google Cloud Router
+- Create a Google Cloud Router.
-- Create a Google Cloud Interconnect/VLAN Attachment
+- Create a Google Cloud Interconnect/VLAN Attachment.
-- Create Equinix Fabric l2 connection with 200 Mbps bandwidth
+- Create Equinix Fabric l2 connection with 200 Mbps bandwidth.
-- Configure BGP session between the GCP cloud router and your Network Edge device
+- Configure BGP session between the GCP cloud router and your Network Edge device.

 ## Usage